vincemann/spring-rapid/README.md

 * Proxybased PluginSystem for Service                                                                (Core)
 * Basic Exception to ApiError translation                                                            (Exceptions)
 * Dto-Mapping (support for different Dto's for each endpoint; diff request and response dto's)       (Core)
-* Uni- and Bidirectional relationship management for all crud opeartions                             (EntityRelationShip)
+* Uni- and Bidirectional relationship management for all crud opeartions                             (Entity-Relationship)
-* Automatic resolving of ids in dtos referencing other entities and vice versa                       (EntityRelationShip)
+* Automatic resolving of ids in dtos referencing other entities and vice versa                       (Entity-Relationship)
 * Testsupport for service and controller layer                                                       (Core-Test)
 * Out of the box working Acl Module with SecurityProxy solution for applying Acl-based, pluginlike rules that restrict access to service methods                                                       (Acl)